 - Bluprint is a web-based application that makes the process of creating an organized, engaging and visually appealing presentation effortless.
 The company’s subscription-based software leverages a data-driven content organization and design techniques to “automagically” create professional-quality presentations.

 - FinDIY helps college students and parents tackle money as a team.
 With easy-to-use tools and the ability to seamlessly collaborate with parents, students are empowered to take charge of their college financial life and carry newfound confidence with money into adulthood.

 - Rooo is a fitness mobile app that helps people move more and better.
 We curate playfully themed workouts that are highly specific to your goals, moods, and preferences, such as “Lazy Sunday Morning Workout”, “Run Faster”, or “My Back Hurts Workout”.

 - Umergency prepares and empowers students and their families by giving them the tools they need to navigate any emergency, health or safety situation.
 Providing peace of mind to millions of college families and customized for over 1,200 schools, we’re just getting started.

-In collaboration with the UCLA Anderson Venture Accelerator, LAStartups.com is doing a series of articles showcasing the innovative founders and tech startups that have emerged from the program.
-Our featured list will comprise of new companies in diverse industries such as; IOT, Ride-Share, Artificial Intelligence (AI), SaaS Tech, Social Network, Real-Time Chatbot communication, Healthcare and Food and founders that hail from different countries and cultures around the world.
+In collaboration with the Venture Accelerator, LA Startups is doing a series of articles showcasing the innovative founders and startups that have emerged from the program.
+Our featured list will comprise of diverse industries such as IOT, Ride-Share, Healthcare, and Food as well as founders that hail from different countries and cultures around the world.